-Helpful Tips on Caring for Dementia Patients
+Caring for Dementia Patients (helpful ideas)

-But often (apart from sometimes music), patients can’t remember anyone or anything.
 Vascular dementia often occurs after a stroke, and frontotemporal dementia can cause big personality changes.

 It’s believed a lot of dementia is due to clogged arteries (just like heart disease).
 A plant-based diet can help.
 There is no hard evidence yet that aluminium causes dementia, though you may wish to avoid cheap saucepans (where it rubs off).
 If there is a link, it’s likely more due to aluminium in tap water and polluted air.